-When choosing whether you should receive inpatient or outpatient treatment, for your substance abuse problem, there are a few things to consider.
+When discussing whether you should receive inpatient or outpatient treatment, or both, for your substance abuse problem, there are a few things to consider.
 While both treatment options can be effective, they both have their advantages.
 The first thing you need to know is the difference between these two therapies.
 Inpatient treatment therapy requires the person to live in the treatment center while receiving rehabilitation therapy while outpatient treatment therapy allows the patient to live at home, requiring the client to go to the facility for treatment.

 Receiving treatment as an inpatient allows you to live with others who are going through the recovery process and enables you to attend daily support groups and therapy sessions.
 This provides for a great support system usually because the client doesn’t feel isolated and is surrounded by other clients who are going through the same struggles they are.
 As an outpatient client, you live on your own and you would have to visit the facility to receive treatments and then return home after.

 Even though there are differences between inpatient and outpatient therapy, there are many similarities.
 For example, clients can enjoy the benefits of all therapy sessions such as individual and group therapy, along with other support group programs.
-All clients are required to remain sober regardless of the treatment type they choose and attend all required treatments on a regular basis.
+All clients are required to remain sober regardless of the treatment type chosen and attend all required treatments on a regular basis.

 For outpatient clients, the treatment programs are more open-ended since the client lives at home and they normally do not need to complete the program quickly to return to their daily life.
 Outpatient clients usually have therapy once a week compared to inpatient clients who receive treatment on a daily basis.
-Which is why outpatient treatment is recommended to be followed by inpatient treatment.
+Which is why outpatient treatment is sometimes recommended to be followed by inpatient treatment.